 - Technical Analysis book by Martin J Pring

 - Japanese Candlestick Charting Techniques by Steve Nison

 - Elliott Wave Principle by A.J.
 Frost and Robert Prechter

-Nifty Trading Academy is one of the leaders in providing share market education to the beginners.
-At our academy, the beginners in the stock market can learn reading the charts.
-In fact, the beginners can become successful investors or traders with good chart understanding.
-Join our academy and learn reading the technical charts of the stocks.
+Nifty Trading Academy is one of the leaders in providing share market training to beginners.
+At our academy, beginners in the stock market can learn by reading the charts.
+In fact, beginners can become successful investors or traders with good chart understanding.
+Join our academy and learn by reading the technical charts of the stocks.
 To reach us you can contact us via email or phone.
 We will be glad to serve you.